A City built upon shells

 Crisfield people find pleasure as well as their livelihood on the water.
 The fishing grounds adjacent to the city are unequalled.
 Tangier Sound, situated on one side of the peninsula on which Crisfield is located, offers one of the finest courses for sailing yachts and motor boats in the world.

 The “early history” of Crisfield is in its people.
-The courteous and respectful treatment of visitors, the slow and easy but thorough way of doing things which is rapidly disappearing from the American scene, is still very much in evidence In this virgin territory.
+The courteous and respectful treatment of visitors, the slow and easy but thorough way of doing things which is rapidly disappearing from the American scene, is still very much in evidence in this virgin territory.
 Past customs and speech are not forgotten but are cultivated for future generations.

-Crisfield's history is probably not any different than many other ports on the Chesapeake, but to the residents of this once busy sea port it is the birth of a nation and what we call home.
+Crisfield's history is probably not any different than many other ports on the Chesapeake, but to the residents of this once busy sea port it is the birthplace of a nation and what we call home.
 Our city continues to grow in the 21st Century as new condos replace old Seafood plants.
 It is our challenge to grow with a reverence for our past and those who struggled to build this city on the Bay.

-Back to Crisfield home page
+Back to Crisfield home page Page updated 10/2017